AMATEUR RADIO IN MAURITIUS

 One amateur, VQ8AD, was asked by the Admiralty to go to the Chagos to install and operate a radio station there.
 That young man enrolled himself in the Royal Navy and sailed for Diego Garcia where he installed, maintained and operated his radio station to signal to Mauritius of any abnormal shipping movements in the Chagos.
 Messages were passed to another amateur in Beau Bassin and he would communicate those messages to the Admiralty radio station in Vacoas by the landline via the Beau Bassin Police Station.
 So this proves, once again that the Amateur Radio community is a source of technical expertise, knowledge and competence which can be counted upon in times of need by the country.
 Some names associated with the above operations are Paul Caboche 3B8AD, Henri DíAgnels VQ8AE, Volcy de Robillard VQ8AS, Raoul Thomas VQ8AD, Lenny Mazery VQ8AB and Jean Regnaud VQ8AA to name just a few.

 MARS was registered with the Registrar of associations in Mauritius and was very dynamic.
 However after independence in 1968, many of the expatriates left Mauritius and there was a lull in the activities of MARS.
 After a period of reduced activity, the society was deregistered from the Registrar of associations and existed only as a non-registered body.
 There were yearly meetings and get together but no dynamism.
 On the 1st December 1994, a new constitution was drafted and MARS was registered again with the Registrar.
-Since that time MARS is back on the rails again and there are yearly general Meetings and other activities to help the younger generation to get a licence.
-However it is becoming harder and harder to get new blood to the hobby because many young prefer the internet chat and surfing, and they also do not have time to study technical subject and sit for exams.
+Since that time MARS is back on the rails again and there are Annual General Meetings and other activities to help the younger generation to get a licence.
+However it is becoming harder and harder to get new blood to the hobby because many youngsters prefer the internet chat and surfing, and they also do not have time to study technical subject and sit for exams.
 But we do try to expose ham radio every time we get a chance and get new comers to the hobby.

 Paul Caboche 3B8AD became silent Key on 24 July 2012 at the age of 94 years.